 What might be a problem though is the setting.
 For most of this film’s target audience, 1996 might as well be something from another planet.
 Whether or not they’ll be able to identify with the era or just dismiss it all as too weird.
 The characters and plot are certainly well enough developed, but the unfamiliar setting may get in the way of their enjoying it.

 Overall though Cecil should go over well with kids.
-There’s enough universal humor, (poop jokes are always funny to kids), to keep kids amused.
+There’s enough universal humour, (poop jokes are always funny to kids), to keep kids amused.
 And distracted enough for the film to slip its message past them.

 Cecil is available on DVD, VOD and streaming platforms via Vision Films.
 You can get more details via the film’s website.